 • Salt

-1. In a large WMF Favorit stainless steel frying pan (you can use the 24 cm or 28 cm version), add the butter and cream over medium heat.
-Stir until well combined and just beginning to simmer.
+1. In a large WMF Favorit stainless steel frying pan (you can use the 24 or 28 cm one), add the butter and cream over medium heat.
+Stir until well combined and they begin to simmer.

-2. Add the grated Parmesan and continue stirring until the cheese has completely melted into the sauce.
+2. Add the grated Parmesan and keep stirring until the cheese is completely dissolved in the sauce.

-3. Season with salt and pepper, add a generous pinch of freshly grated nutmeg and gradually pour in the milk, stirring continuously, until you achieve a smooth and creamy sauce.
+3. Season with salt and pepper to taste, add a generous pinch of freshly grated nutmeg, and gradually pour in the milk, stirring, until you have a smooth, creamy sauce.

-4. Add the fresh tagliatelle directly into the frying pan with the hot sauce, stir well so the pasta is thoroughly coated, cover the pan and cook over a low heat for the time indicated on the pasta package.
+4. Add the fresh tagliatelle directly to the pan with the hot sauce, stir well so the pasta is fully coated, cover the pan, and cook over low heat for the time indicated on the pasta package.

 5. Serve immediately.